serrzonzub/dbus-ms4840/README.md

 this is a very basic version and i have no idea if i'm doing it all correctly.

+this driver is (mostly) meant to record and report data, it isn't meant to controller your system.
+** use at your own risk **

 left image is the port on the mppt controller; right image is the RJ12 connector on the cable